 The second big factor is technology.
 Lithium-ion batteries, solar panels, and more now make it possible to connect with the world as you're driving and, well, work from anywhere.

-To get you started as we compare Class B vs Class C RVs, here’s a video we did on a bunch of different models from an RV show devoted strictly to small Class B and Clas C motorhomes.
+To get you started as we compare Class B vs Class C RVs, here's a video we did on a bunch of different models from an RV show devoted strictly to small Class B and Class C motorhomes back in 2019.

 Understanding the Class B RV